thephez/backup-readme/platform/markdown/reference-dapi-endpoints-platform-endpoints.md

 [/block]
 # Deprecated Endpoints

-There are no recently deprecated endpoint, but the previous version of documentation can be [viewed here](https://dashplatform.readme.io/v0.21.0/docs/reference-dapi-endpoints-platform-endpoints).
+The `getIdentityIdsByPublicKeyHashes` was deprecated and removed in Dash Platform v0.23.
+The previous version of documentation can be [viewed here](https://dashplatform.readme.io/v0.22.0/docs/reference-dapi-endpoints-platform-endpoints).

 # Code Reference
 Implementation details related to the information on this page can be found in: